Professor Cobie Rudd

 BHSc(N), MPH, PhD

-Professor Rudd has also lived and worked in Queensland and Canberra in senior policy research and advisory roles for both state and commonwealth governments.
-She presently provides leadership for a number of region-wide, State and national education and clinical training projects aimed at addressing the challenges of providing a skilled, inter-professional and sustainable health workforce that is responsive to evolving community needs.
+She has also lived and worked in Queensland and Canberra in senior policy research and advisory roles for both state and commonwealth governments.
+Professor Rudd presently provides leadership for a number of Statewide and national education and clinical training projects aimed at addressing the challenges of providing a skilled, inter-professional and sustainable health workforce that is responsive to evolving community needs.